 |Medium - Well||140 to 145° F|

-So, there you have it, so long as your steaks are at least 1” thick and even better still if they are thicker, going from freezer to grill is a very good method of grilling.
+So, there you have it, so long as your steaks are at least 1” thick and even better still if they are thicker, grilling a steak that is frozen is an excellent choice.
 Just remember never rely solely on timing but make your digital thermometer your best friend.
 And finally, don’t be too eager to cut into that juicy delight, give it a nice rest after coming off the fire